 Our emotional state is often reflected in our body language.
 Observations show that negative thoughts reverberate through our emotions affecting our behaviour, our thinking and our body sensations.
 Low self-esteem also impacts on life and how we choose to live it.

-Having Cerebral Palsy and low self-esteem in school meant I underachieved.
-When we don’t have the support from home or school it’s easy to fall behind.
-I couldn’t catch up, nor could I compete.
-Even with explanations I still didn’t understand.
+Having cerebral palsy and low self-esteem meant I underachieved.
+When we don’t have the support from home or school, it’s easy for us to fall behind.
+I couldn’t catch up or compete.
+Even with explanations, I still didn’t understand.

-Then there are the personal relationships, the self-consciousness, being over-sensitive or unable to accept constructive criticism that could help us achieve greatly.
-We may end up being the life and soul of any party, appearing confident and in control of our life, whereas the truth is one of us being oversensitive and insecure.
+Then there are the personal relationships, the self-consciousness, being over-sensitive or unable to accept constructive criticism that could help us achieve.
+We end up being the life and soul of any party, appearing confident and in control of our life, whereas the truth is we’re oversensitive and insecure.

 We may also live in fear of rejection if we don’t think we fit in.
 As children we don’t see a lot of what we understand as adults.
 We’re not equipped with life’s skills.
 Realistically, what 9 year old see themselves as having low self-esteem, let alone understand what it means?